BillyHaggar/OpenGL_Lighting-Shaders/README.md

 #### What could be added/ improved
   Currently shadows look slightly off in the rendered scene, they don’t seem to be in a 100% accurate position, this means the overall effect is spoilt from such a small error.
 A possible cause for this could either be due to peter panning of the shadows or the fact the light source needs to be further away, this is because the angle used to calculate where the light is coming from isn’t coming from the light object itself but rather from the general direction of the light source.
 Shadows also seem a little too dark, especially on the sides of objects away from the light making them almost completely black, by editing shader values and by how much shadows decrease the frag colour this fix this issue.

   As mentioned above bloom sometimes is seen as a bit too much, obstructing the scene by covering objects with light.
-Perhaps by messing around with the exposure and gamma of the shader calculations could correct this.
-Furthermore, when researching how to implement bloom, it was mentioned that HDR and bloom work very well together, from this maybe this could be an area to look into for a fix.
+Perhaps by messing around with the exposure and gamma of the shader, small changes could correct this.
+Furthermore, when researching how to implement bloom, it was mentioned that HDR and bloom work very well together, maybe this could be an area to look into for a fix.
 Bloom also seems to implement major framerate issues; this is believed to be due to when the blur is rendered to the scene multiple times with the renderQuad function.
 Other frame rate issues are most likely due to the loops used in the main render loop.

   The main of the program could also be tidied by creating further classes and headers to abstract some of the logic of the program, one main class that could be made is a framebuffer class to reduce the re-writing of code, however as understanding how all these new implementations work was only truly achieved once everything was developed it is only now that this could be achieved.